The MacRobertson Trophy Air Race

 Jimmy Melrose and his DH.80 Puss Moth, My Hildegarde, named after his mother.
 Jimmy won third place in the handicap division

-KLM (Royal Dutch Air Lines) entered a 14-seat Douglas DC-2 airliner called the Uiver (Dutch for Stork).
-This was run as a commercial flight, carrying three passengers (two Dutch bankers; Pieter Gilissen, Roelof Domenie and German aviatrix and journalist Thea Rasche) and 25,000 letters.
+KLM (Royal Dutch Air Lines) entered a 14-seat Douglas DC-2 airliner called the Uiver (Stork in Dutch).
+This was run as a commercial flight, carrying three passengers (two Dutch bankers; Pieter Gilissen, Roelof Domenie and German aviatrix and journalist Thea Rasche) and 27,000 letters.
 KLM did the full 22 stop-over version of the race.

-Mildenhall RAF base, 60 miles north of London, was chosen as the departure point due to it’s space and modern facilities.
+A new Royal Air Force base at Mildenhall, 60 miles north of London, still under construction when the race started, was chosen as the departure point due to it’s space and modern facilities.

 The KLM DC-2

 The KLM Uiver crew (colourised image).
-Left to right: Cornelis van Brugge (Radio Operator), Koene Dirk Parmentier (Pilot), Jan Johannes Moll (Co-pilot) and Bouwe Prins (Flight Engineer).
+Left to right: Cornelis van Brugge (Telegraphist), Koene Dirk Parmentier (Captain), Jan Moll (First Officer) and Bouwe Prins (Flight Engineer).

 Prince of Wales inspects the Uiver at Mildenhall